Faiza-Farooqui/cnic_scanner/README.md

 // create a obj of CnicModel
 // CnicModel _cnicModel = CnicModel();

-// then call this method fron package, our package needs you to pass ImageSource only as an argument
+// then call this method fron package, our package needs you to pass ImageSource as an argument
 // scanImage(imageSource: imageSource) from CnicScanner class

 await CnicScanner().scanImage(imageSource: imageSource);                ​